 Most Plugin Modules will not export public APIs in header files via the

-Public source folder, because Plugin Modules cannot be direct dependencies (or statically linked) by the Engine or by game code.
+Public source folder, because Plugin Modules cannot be direct dependencies of (or statically linked by) the Engine or game code.
 However, there are a few exceptions to this rule:

 - If your Plugin contains multiple C++ Modules, code in a Public folder can be shared between Modules within your Plugin.

-- If you want to distribute public interface headers with your Plugin in order to enable game code or other Plugins to access types implemented in that Plugin's Modules.
-This is very uncommon and generally discouraged, as we do not currently intend to support Plugins that are directly dependent on other Plugins.
+- If you want to distribute public interface headers with your Plugin, to enable game code or other Plugins to access types implemented in that Plugin's Modules.
+This is generally discouraged, as we do not currently support (or have plans to support) Plugins that are directly dependent on other Plugins.